gvwilson/11-techbook/README.md

 this will help ensure you're focused on the task or skill you're trying to teach.
 (See [<a href="#Me2022">Me2022</a>] for an example.)

-> ### There Are No Good Choices
->
-> We have worked on books using LaTeX, Microsoft Word, computational notebook,
-> and Markdown-based static site generators,
-> and they are all frustrating.
-> Tools that store everything as lines of text with manually-typed formatting commands
-> and a compilation step for previewing
-> impose a high cognitive load,
-> particularly when it comes to creating tables or diagrams,
-> while WYSIWYG tools don't play nicely with version control.
-> There is no good technical reason for us to have to choose,
-> but until programmers stop insisting on backward compatibility with punch cards,
-> authors have to accept frustration as a fact of life.

 ## Tip 11: Trust your reviewers and your editor.

 Lots of people will do cursory reviews